 There are so many lessons that we need to teach our children about money but today, I’m going to tell you what I think is the single most important lesson that you need to teach them.
 It’s the foundation for so many other money lessons that you’ll teach them throughout the years.

-Teaching children about money can, and should, start from an early age and over the years, there’s going to be lots of specific money lessons that you can teach them but the foundation to many of those lessons is this one:
+I genuinely believe that teaching children about money can, and should, start from an early age and over the years, there are going to be lots of specific money lessons that you can teach them but the foundation to many of those lessons is this one:

 You may have to wait to buy something that you want.
 No matter how much you want it.